SvetlanaKalina/exercise-analytical-epidemiology-with-sas/README.md

 ```

-=> Being underweight is associated with developing a CHD after 10 years and increases the odds by 50%;
+#### According to the present data, being underweight is associated with developing a CHD after 10 years and increases the odds by 50%;

 References